Martin-Idel/mealplaner/README.md

 - On a command line, run "gradle createApplication" and wait
 - A complete version is now available under "build/libs".
 It contains the executable "Mealplaner.jar".
 - The project uses log4j (Apache 2.0), slf4j (MIT) for logging and swingx (LGPL3) for autocompletion.
 The libraries will be downloaded into "build/libs/lib".
 If you want to provide your own versions of these libraries, you need to adapt the classpath in the manifest.MF in "Mealplaner.jar" or copy your versions into the "lib" folder.

+## Update procedure

+If you have a database from v0.2.0, you need the following steps to use it with the new version:
+- Create a backup of your savefiles outside of the git repository
+- Move your ingredients.xml and your save.xml file to a new subfolder called "savefiles"
+- Copy your save.xml file to a new file "meals.xml"
+- Run the installation procedure again to get the latest version
+- Run the application, add a new ingredient (this updates the ingredients.xml savefile)
+- Run the application and save (this updates both the save.xml and the meals.xml savefiles)